mstksg/inCode/copy/entries/dependent-haskell-1.md

-We followed our well-tuned Haskell guts, listened to our hearts, and introduced extra power in our types to remove all partial functions and eliminate *most* potential implementations (not all, yet).
-We removed entire swaths of programmer concern.
+We followed our well-tuned Haskell guts, listened to our hearts, and introduced extra power in our types to remove all partial functions and eliminate *most* potential implementations (though not all, yet).

+Though we might have been able to find the bugs we avoided "eventually", we were able to remove entire *dimensions* of programmer concern and also leverage parametric polymorphism to help write our programs for us.
 We found joy again in programming.

 In the process, however, we encountered some unexpected resistance from Haskell (the language).
 We couldn't directly pattern match on our types, so we ended